alphagov/govuk-developer-docs/source/manual/clone-mysql-slave.html.md

 review_in: 6 months
 ---

 > **This page was imported from [the opsmanual on github.gds](https://github.gds/gds/opsmanual)**.
 It hasn't been reviewed for accuracy yet.
 [View history in old opsmanual](https://github.gds/gds/opsmanual/tree/master/infrastructure/howto/clone-mysql-slave.md)

-# Clone a MySQL instance from one slave to another

 This tutorial documents the process behind adding a new slave to a MySQL senvironment where an existing slave may or may not already exist.
 The